QuebecNova/QuebecNova/README.md

 - 👀 I’m interested in coding and memes
 - 🌱 I’m currently learning JS, React
 - 💞️ I’m looking to collaborate on Open source
-- 📫 How to reach me - selllmenya@gmail.com
+- 📫 How to reach me - @QuebecNova

 <!---
 QuebecNova/QuebecNova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.